carpentries-incubator/genome-mining/_episodes/01-introduction.md

 [Explore the BGC](https://mibig.secondarymetabolites.org/repository/BGC0000893/index.html#r1c1)

 ## Planning a genome mining project
+Here we will provide tips and tricks to do plan and execute a genome minning project.
+Let's start!
 First, a set of genomes from taxa should be chosen.
 In this lesson we will be working with _S. agalactiae_ genomes (Tettelin et al., 2005) (https://zenodo.org/record/6595388#.YtD9LsFBxUJ).
 This genus is not know for its capabilities as a Natural products producer but is good enough